Expensify/App/docs/articles/expensify-classic/reports/Assign-tag-and-category-approvers.md

 2. Click the **Group** tab on the left.
 3. Click the desired workspace name.
 4. Click the **Tags** tab on the left.
-5. Locate the tags list In the list of tags and click the Approver field to assign an approver.
+5. Locate the tag in the list of tags and click the Approver field to assign an approver.

 </div>